Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 To ensure authenticity, getting your diamond tested by an independent gemological laboratory such as GIA (Gemological Institute of America) or IGI (International Gemological Institute) is crucial.
 All certified diamonds are laser-inscribed with a unique ID corresponding to the diamond certificate.

-Yes, lab-grown diamonds will pass a diamond tester.
+Yes, lab diamonds will pass a diamond tester.
 This is because lab-grown diamonds are made of the same material as mined diamonds and have the same chemical composition, optical properties, hardness, and thermal conductivity.
 As such, they possess all characteristics that make them indistinguishable from mined diamonds when tested with a diamond tester.

 Lab-grown diamonds are made in a laboratory setting, using advanced technology to create an identical product to mined diamonds.
-Lab-grown diamonds are extremely durable and will not degrade over time due to their hardness rating of 10 on the Mohs scale, just like mined diamonds.
+Lab diamonds are extremely durable and will not degrade over time due to their hardness rating of 10 on the Mohs scale, just like mined diamonds.
 They are also resistant to scratches, chipping, fading, or discoloration from everyday wear and tear.
-In short, lab-grown diamonds can last forever if properly cared for.
+In short, lab diamonds can last forever if properly cared for.

 It’s critical to ensure that you buy a real lab-grown diamond.
 Follow our tips below to avoid buying a fake or diamond alternative.